DiceDB/docs/src/content/docs/commands/HSET.md

 ---
 title: HSET
-description: Documentation for the Redis command HSET
+description: Documentation for the DiceDB command HSET
 ---

-# DiceDB Command: HSET

-## Overview

 The `HSET` command in DiceDB is used to set the value of a field in a hash.
 If the hash does not exist, a new hash is created.
 If the field already exists in the hash, the value is updated.
 This command is useful for managing and storing key-value pairs within a hash data structure.